TNGTJL/TNGTJL/README.md

 - 👋 Hi, I’m @GucciFairy22
-- 👀 I would love to take part in developing Web3 with a focus on music and NFTs

 - 🌱 I’m currently just trying to find the best learning environment
 - 💞️ I'm always open for feedback.
 - 📫 You can reach me at jv_lar0726@protonmail.com